ruzickap/action-test/README.md

-# Do not use this repository
+# Do not use this repository - it's obsolete

 Please follow: [https://github.com/ruzickap/action-broken-link-checker](https://github.com/ruzickap/action-broken-link-checker)

+Everything here is just for **testing**...

 ## GitHub Actions: Broken link checker ✔